-Seven mobile UI design best practices for designing buttons that will make your mobile app pop in all the right places
+Seven mobile UI button design best practices for designing buttons that will make your mobile app pop in all the right places

 Buttons are an essential component of mobile apps, but seem to be one of the most difficult UI design elements to lock in.
-Broken links, unclickable or unresponsive buttons and lack of visual feedback are but a few mobile button design botches we’re seeing across the board.
+Broken links, unclickable or unresponsive buttons and lack of visual feedback are but a few mobile UI button design botches we’re seeing across the board.

 So how do we design mobile user interface buttons that users won’t be able to get enough of?
 Read on for our seven tips on designing stunning buttons that respond to user interaction and provide helpful, actionable feedback.

 1— Stick to the core UI design principles

 When it comes to UI design principles for designing buttons, the most important thing to focus on is the button’s purpose.
 Throughout the course of UI button design, from the Three-Dimensional rage and Skeuomorphism to the Flat design revolution and Floating Action Button fever, accessibility has been and remain priority for users.
 But in order for this to happen, buttons need to look like buttons.
 We’re talking size, shape, and padding.